Sheesh Mahal (1950 film): Plot

-An old feudal aristocrat, Thakur Jaspal Singh (Sohrab Modi) lives with his two daughters, Ranja (Naseem Banu) and Nalini (Pushpa Hans), and son Balram in a grand mansion called Sheesh Mahal.
-He maintains his long family ancestry and honour, citing the valour of olden days.
-His way of life far exceeds the money he has.
-His children try to warn him regarding his excessive spending, but his feudal mind-set refuses to let others see that they are in dire straits.
-They finally have to sell their mansion to a former worker, Durgaprasad (Mubarak), who is now rich.
-They settle in a small hovel-like place.
-The brother finds work in the factory, but meets with an accident where his leg is amputated.
-Desperate Ranjana finds work as a maid to Roopa (Nigar Sultana), Durgaprasad’s daughter.
-Jaspal Singh refuses Durgadas when he comes to ask for his daughter's hand in marriage to his son Vikram (Jawahar Kaul) claiming that Durgadas may have bought the Sheesh Mahal, but he's still a labourer compared to the aristocratic family.
-Balram argues with his father about keeping up false pretences.
-Sundarmukh (Pran), who was to marry Ranjana, but has broken the engagement because they are poor, comes and tells Jaspal that his daughter, in the guise of working at Durgadas' house is having an affair with his son.
-Jaspal is furious and rushes to kill Ranjana to avenge the Rajput honour.
-At the Sheesh Mahal, Durgadas stops him with a lecture on different warriors and honour.
-Jaspal falters and falls down the steps.
+Thakur Jaspal Singh (Sohrab Modi), an old feudal aristocrat, lives with his two daughters, Ranja (Naseem Banu) and Nalini (Pushpa Hans), and his son, Balram, in a grand mansion called Sheesh Mahal.
+He upholds the honour of his long family lineage, citing the valour of days gone by.
+His lifestyle far exceeds his financial means.
+His children try to warn him about his excessive spending, but his feudal mindset refuses to acknowledge that they are in dire straits.
+Ultimately, they are forced to sell their mansion to Durgaprasad (Mubarak), a former worker who has since become wealthy.
+They move into a small, dilapidated house.
+The brother finds work in a factory but is involved in an accident which results in the amputation of his leg.
+Desperate, Ranjana finds work as a maid for Roopa (Nigar Sultana), Durgaprasad’s daughter.
+When Durgadas comes to ask for his daughter's hand in marriage for his son Vikram (Jawahar Kaul), Jaspal Singh refuses, claiming that although Durgadas may have bought the Sheesh Mahal, he's still a labourer compared to his aristocratic family.
+Balram argues with his father about maintaining false pretences.
+Sundarmukh (Pran) — who had been engaged to Ranjana but broke off the engagement because of their poverty — comes to inform Jaspal that his daughter is having an affair with his son while working at Durgadas' house.
+Jaspal is furious and rushes to kill Ranjana in order to avenge the honour of the Rajputs.
+At the Sheesh Mahal, Durgadas stops him, delivering a lecture on honour and different warriors.
+Jaspal hesitates and falls down the steps.
 Before he dies, he blesses the union between Ranjana and Vikram.